-If we send a ping, we have to wait to see if we get a response.
-If we wait 2 seconds for the response and don't get one, we can send a second ping and then wait 2 seconds to get a response again.
-If we don't get a response from the second ping, then we should assume it is down.
+If we send a ping, we must wait for a response.
+If we wait 2 seconds and don't receive a response, we can send a second ping and then wait 2 seconds to get a response.
+If we don't get a response from the second ping, then assume it is down.

-TotalView's default does 1 ping and then waits 2500ms (2.5 seconds) for a response.
+TotalView's default performs 1 ping and then waits 2500ms (2.5 seconds) for a response.
 If it does not see a response, then it assumes it is down.

-TotalView's default now does 2 pings and then waits 1500 (1.5 seconds) for a response.
+TotalView's default performs 2 pings and then waits 1500 (1.5 seconds) for a response.
 If it does not see a response, then it assumes it is down.

-This can be adjusted in the registry with the following variables to help improve the stability of the map:
+This can be adjusted in the registry with the following variables to help improve the stability of the map.